ibm-cloud-docs/key-protect/create-key-alias.md

 {: shortdesc}

 Key aliases are unique human-readable names that can be used to identify a key.
-Aliases enable your service to refer to a key by recognizable custom names, rather than the auto-generated identifier provided by the {{site.data.keyword.keymanagementserviceshort}} service.
+Aliases enable your service to refer to a key by recognizable custom names, rather than the auto-generated identifier provided by the
+{{site.data.keyword.keymanagementserviceshort}} service.
+For example, if you create a key that has the the ID `02fd6835-6001-4482-a892-13bd2085f75d`and is aliased as `US-South_Test-Key`, you can use `US-South-Test-Key` to refer to the key in your calls to the {{site.data.keyword.keymanagementserviceshort}} rather than they key ID.

 ## Creating key aliases with the API
 {: #create-key-alias-api}